OceanOptics/InLineAnalysis/README.md

 Install the [JSONlab toolbox](https://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab--a-toolbox-to-encode-decode-json-files)

 ## Configuration
-For each project processed a new configuration file must be written.
-The configuration files are located in the directory `cfg`, some example of configurations are available there.
+For each project a new configuration file should be written.
+The configuration files are located in the `cfg` directory.

 ## Run step by step
-For each project the code that will be run should be written in `main_<project_name>.m`.
-Examples of the main script are available at the root of the project.
+Adapt the `main.m` script to process your InLine data.
+To consolidate the dataset and export it, adapt the script `Consolidate.m`.

 # Code description
-The core of the application is in the `InLineAnalysis` class.
+The application is accessed using the `InLineAnalysis` class.
 The `Instrument` class provide a common interface for each instrument.
-The `lib` folder contains the logic of the application, most of those function can be used separately.
+The `lib` folder contains the core of the application, most of those function can be used separately.